Tatoeba/tatoeba2/README.tatovm.dev.md

-# This is for developpers of Imouto
+# This is for developpers of TatoVM

-This guide is for developpers of Imouto.
-If you want to install a local instance of Tatoeba, please refer to the file `README.md` instead.
+This guide is for developpers of TatoVM.
+If you want to install a local instance of Tatoeba, please refer to the file `README.tatovm.md` instead.

 ## Requirements

-Here are the basic requirements of the machine you’re using imouto from.
+Here are the basic requirements of the machine you’re using TatoVM from.

 * GNU/Linux or MacOS
 * Git